cguttweb/nuxt-portfolio-blog/content/posts/sets.md

 mySet2.delete(2021) // ['hello', 'world', 4 ]
 ```

-If you wish to remove all the values from a Setuse the `clear` method e.g.
+If you wish to remove all the values from a Set, use the `clear` method e.g.

 ```javascript
 mySet2.clear() // ''